 Equity and preferred securities held are carried at fair value as of the balance sheet dates.
 The fair values of our equity and preferred securities are based on quoted prices in active markets, or are valued based on quoted prices in markets that are not active or model inputs that are observable or unobservable or based on net asset value ("NAV").
 Changes in fair value and realized gains and losses on sales of our preferred and equity securities are reported within Recognized gains and losses, net in the accompanying Consolidated Statements of Earnings.
-Recognized gains and losses on sales of our preferred and equity securities are credited or charged to earnings on a trade date basis, unless the security is a private placement in which case settlement date basis is used.
+Recognized gains and losses on sales of our preferred and equity securities are reported within security is a private placement in which case settlement date basis is used.
 Interest and dividend income from these investments is reported in Interest and investment income in the accompanying Consolidated Statements of Earnings.